tandrewnichols/simple-cli/README.md

 ## Simple cli options

 There are also some library specific options.
-Options about how simple cli itself behaves are placed under the `simple` key.
+Options about how simple cli itself behaves are placed at the top level of a task target.

 #### quiet